gnotnek/event-booking/README.md

 # Event Booking System

 ## Overview
 This project is an Event Booking System built with Golang.
 It allows users to browse, book, and manage event reservations.
+Its written using onion infrastructure

 ## Features
 - User registration and authentication